How to send precious and semi-precious stones and metals overseas

 How to prepare precious metals and stones for shipping

-Whether you’re shipping uncut stones such as diamonds, pearls or rubies, or precious metals such as gold and silver, you should prepare it properly to avoid damage during transport.
-Here are some tips to ensure you prepare your shipment of precious metals and stones properly.
+When shipping uncut stones such as diamonds or rubies, or precious metals such as gold and silver, it is essential to keep these valuables safe during transport.
+Here are some tips to prepare a shipment of precious metals and stones properly.

-- Use special jewellery boxes to pack diamonds, pearls, rubies, sapphires, emeralds or any gold or silver jewellery for shipping.
+- Special padded boxes to pack diamonds, pearls, rubies, sapphires, emeralds or any gold or silver jewellery for shipping.
 This way your pieces will fit snug inside the package and won’t move so much during transport.

-- If you cannot use a jewellery box find a small, appropriately-sized box and fill with plenty of foam cushioning.
+- If you cannot use a jewellery box find a small, appropriately sized box and fill it with plenty of foam cushioning.

-- Use bubble wrap to protect gold, silver or platinum bullion bars for shipping, and if you are sending multiple stones.
+- Use bubble wrap to protect gold, silver or platinum bullion bars for shipping.

 - Seal with tape and label ‘Fragile’ to minimise the risk of mishandling during transport.

 Regulations on shipping precious metals and stones in the EU and internationally

 Shipping precious metals and stones is usually prohibited by most courier companies.
 Depending on how valuable the items are, some companies may allow shipping them under specific conditions and upon signing relevant agreements.